usyk05/ys-replay-camera-editor/README.md

 ## Development

 Further updates and improvements are planned.
-Feedback and bug reports are welcome.

 In parallel with this project, I'm also experimenting with visual improvements to YSFlight itself.